MK316/workshops/20230512_GNU/README.md

 ## Session 3: Issues

-**Q: What would be the 5 most significant terms that encapsulate the transformations in higher education during the era of artificial intelligence and digital advancements?**
+**Q1: What would be the 5 most significant terms that encapsulate the transformations in higher education during the era of artificial intelligence and digital advancements?**

 + **Personalization:** AI-driven adaptive learning platforms can tailor educational content to individual students' needs, strengths, and interests, providing a more personalized learning experience.